snnehete/cs-777-project/README.md

 # How to run

-First, unzip the file dataset.zip in the data subdirectory.
+First, download the data subdirectory and unzip the [dataset.zip](data/dataset.zip) file into the data subdirectory.
 Alternatively, the dataset may be downloaded from [Google Cloud](https://storage.cloud.google.com/shrunkhala_nehete_a3/dataset.csv?showFTMessage=false).

 Then the project can be executed by submitting the task to spark-submit.
 It takes two arguments - the location of the dataset and the location of taxi_zone_lookup.csv.
 In this case, it will be executed as: